ppy/osu-wiki/wiki/Beatmapping/osu!mania_10K_plus_playstyles/en.md

 ![](img/DP-hands.png)

-Each hand usually rests on the upper 3, lower outermost, and lower innermost keys of its side of the stage.
-The lower outer-middle key can be hit with the ring finger, and the lower inner-middle key can be hit with the thumb or index finger.
+Each hand usually rests on the keys labeled 1-2-4-6-7 in the diagrams above.
+Key 5 can be hit with the ring finger, and key 3 can be hit with the thumb or index finger.
 The two scratch keys, if included, are commonly hit by moving a pinky finger outward.

 ## EZ2AC (14 or 16 keys) {#EZ2AC}